bell-kevin/PAR-tool/README.md

 2. Place this repository somewhere convenient, or operate in-place.
 3. Run the command above, adjusting paths and parameters as needed.

+### FAQ

+**Is the PAR tool fully functional?**  Yes—this repository contains a working prototype that you can execute directly with `python apr.py ...`.
+It already implements mutation operators, a search loop, and result reporting, so you do not need any additional binaries or third-party frameworks to try it out.

+**Do I need a sample program or tests?**  The tool works against *your* Python project.
+Provide the path to a project directory plus a shell command that runs its tests (for example, `pytest -q` or `python -m unittest`).
+The tool copies that project into a temporary workspace, mutates the designated target file, and repeatedly re-runs the test command to see whether any mutation fixes the bug.
+Without a project and a meaningful test suite the tool has no oracle, so make sure you can run your tests successfully outside of the tool first.

+**Do I need datasets from program-repair.org?**  No external downloads are required.
+Public benchmarks from program-repair.org (or anywhere else) can be useful if you want reproducible bug suites for experimentation, but they are optional.
+Point the tool at any local project you want to repair.

 ### Arguments

 - `--project`: root directory containing your code and tests.